Factors fueling demand for ESG investment data

 ESG equals ROI

-Many investors are now incorporating ESG factors into their investment decisions because it has been proven to improve long-term return and lower the risk of the investment.
+Many investors are now incorporating ESG factors into their investment decisions because it has been proven to improve long-term return and lower the risk of investments.
 Investors are also aligning their investments with their personal values, such as religious, ethical, and political views.
-Increasing use of ESG data to improve upon the investment process is boosting more than just financial returns; it also helps generate positive environmental and social outcomes.
+Increasing use of ESG data to improve the investment process is boosting more than just financial returns; it also helps generate positive environmental and social outcomes.